UkoeHB/bevy_girk/README.md

 ### Major TODOs

 - Redesign framework system sets to incorporate `FixedUpdate`.
+- Implement a comprehensive replay tool.
 - Flesh out `ARCHITECTURE.md`.
 - Add an authentication server so `bevy_girk` games can plausibly be deployed in production (or at least alpha nets).
+- Optimizations
     - Refactor everything to use generics to eliminate multi-layered serialization/deserialization.
 Alternatively, write custom serializers/deserializers for data objects that reuse existing allocations (via `Bytes`).
     - Improve host server design to increase capacity.
 The logic loop is currently single-threaded, but maybe some work can be offloaded to other threads (e.g. lobby searches).
 It's important to maintain synchronization guarantees.